pedrottimark/ts-weeks-2018/a-3/README.md

 * Installed dependency: `import React from 'react'`
 * Application-specific module: `import numerizer from './ecmascript-module'`

-To export one value from a CommonJS module:
+To export one value from an ECMAScript module:

 ```js
 // Given configuration object which has singular property as string